 Choose your habits or they will choose you

 Our brain’s ability of automacy is both a strength and a weakness.
-One the one hand, it allows us to execute complex behaviours with very little mental energy.
-On the other, automatising a habit that is detrimental to our lives can stunt our future ambitions without being aware of it.
+On the one hand, it allows us to execute complex behaviours with very little mental energy.
+On the other, automatising a habit that is detrimental to our lives can stunt our future ambitions without being fully aware of it.

 By reflecting on our habits and how they manifest in our day-to-day lives, we can start to unravel the factors that trigger a negative habit.